casangi/casadocs/docs/tasks/task_deconvolve.rst

    .. rubric:: Return Value:

-   For niter>0, the **deconvolve** task returns a dictionary containing a summary of the run.
+   For niter >= 0, the **deconvolve** task returns a dictionary containing a summary of the run.
 The `fullsummary parameter <fullsummary_>`_ controls the amount of the information returned in the dictionary.
 The **deconvolve** task returns a shorten version of the summary dictionary by omittiong some 'summaryminor' inforamation when this parameter is set to False.

     Example Return Value: